Rising cost of living in the UK

 Skills and training are devolved policy areas.
 This briefing covers apprenticeships in England, and covers policy developments from 2017 onwards.

-Apprenticeships in England are available to anyone over the age of 16 living in England, and take between one and six years to complete.
+Apprenticeships in England are available to people over the age of 16 who work in England, and take between one and six years to complete.
 They are paid jobs which incorporate on and off the job training.
 Apprentices have the same rights as other employees and are entitled to be paid at least the apprentice rate of the national minimum wage.
-As of September 2022 over 800 different apprenticeships were available.
+As of August 2024 around 850 different apprenticeships were available.

 Apprenticeships can be studied at different qualification levels, which each have an equivalent educational level: